[ Skip Main Nav ]

 The Master of Arts in Education program with options in Elementary Teacher Education and Secondary Teacher Education has been approved for initial accreditation by the Teacher Education Accreditation Council (TEAC).

 Teacher Education Specialists and our Center for Field Placement support our online students preparing for state certification requirements prior to graduation.
 Campus-based students enjoy one-on-one support from local academic representatives.

 As a College of Education student, you'll get a subscription to the TaskStream® e-Portfolio system.
 This web-based system features state-specific standards, and allows you to develop, then showcase samples of your lesson plans and projects.

 College of Education students and faculty have access to our Technology Resource Library, providing access to lesson plans, tutorials and other resources for the latest teaching technologies.
 Gain deeper understanding of the tools needed to connect with today's technologically savvy students.

 Our innovative Virtual School is an online tool you can use to apply what your learning in class to a simulated environment for a deeper understanding of “what if?”

 TaskStream is a registered trademark of TaskStream LLC.

-Review the learning outcomes report for the Master of Arts in Education/Elementary Teacher Education program.
+Review the learning outcomes (PDF) report for the Master of Arts in Education/Elementary Teacher Education program.